oracle-livelabs/goldengate/oci-ggs/adb/adb.md

 	>**Note:** *If you find that running the entire script does not create the tables, then try running each table creation and insert statements one at a time until all the tables are created.
 You may also need to relaunch SQL to continue running the scripts until all tables are created and populated.*

-12. Close the SQL window and then open DB Actions from the database details page again.
+12. Close the SQL window and then reopen it from Database Actions again.

 13. In the Navigator tab, look for the SRC\_OCIGGLL schema and then select tables from their respective dropdowns to verify the schema and tables were created.
 You may need to log out and log back in if you can't locate SRC\_OCIGGLL.